Tractor beam

-A tractor beam is a device with the ability to attract one object to another from a distance.
+A tractor beam is a device that can attract one object to another from a distance.
 The concept originates in fiction: The term was coined by E. E. Smith (an update of his earlier "attractor beam") in his novel Spacehounds of IPC (1931).
-Since the 1990s, technology and research has labored to make it a reality, and have had some success on a microscopic level.
-Less commonly, a similar beam that repels is called a pressor beam or repulsor beam.
-Gravity impulse and gravity propulsion beams are traditionally areas of research from fringe physics that coincide with the concepts of tractor and repulsor beams.
+Since the 1990s, technology and research have labored to make it a reality, and have had some success on a microscopic level.
+Less commonly, a similar beam that repels is known as a pressor beam or repulsor beam.
+Gravity impulse and gravity propulsion beams are traditionally areas of research from fringe physics that coincide with the concepts of tractor and repulsor beams; tractor beams developed by mainstream researchers and engineers are generally not based on gravity, and practical designs typically use electromagnetism and/or motion of a medium.

 Physics

 A force field confined to a collimated beam with clean borders is one of the principal characteristics of tractor and repulsor beams.
-Several theories that have predicted repulsive effects do not fall within the category of tractor and repulsor beams because of the absence of field collimation.
-For example, Robert L. Forward, Hughes Research Laboratories, Malibu, California, showed that general relativity theory allowed the generation of a very brief impulse of a gravity-like repulsive force along the axis of a helical torus containing accelerated condensed matter.
+Several theories that have predicted that repulsive effects do not fall within the category of tractor and repulsor beams because of the absence of field collimation.
+For example, Robert L. Forward of Hughes Research Laboratories showed that general relativity theory allowed the generation of a very brief impulse of a gravity-like repulsive force along the axis of a helical torus containing accelerated condensed matter.
 The mainstream scientific community has accepted Forward's work.

 A variant of Burkhard Heim's theory by Walter Dröscher, Institut für Grenzgebiete der Wissenschaft (IGW), Innsbruck, Austria, and Jocham Häuser, University of Applied Sciences and CLE GmbH, Salzgitter, Germany, predicted a repulsive force field of gravitophotons could be produced by a ring rotating above a very strong magnetic field.
-Heim’s theory, and its variants, have been treated by the mainstream scientific community as fringe physics.
-But the works by Forward, Dröscher, and Häuser could not be considered as a form of repulsor- or tractor-beam because the predicted impulses and field effects were not confined to a well defined, collimated region.
+Heim's theory, and its variants, have been treated by the mainstream scientific community as fringe physics.
+But the works by Forward, Dröscher, and Häuser could not be considered as a form of repulsor- or tractor-beam because the predicted impulses and field effects were not confined to a well-defined, collimated region.

-The following are a summary of experiments and theories that resemble repulsor and tractor beam concepts:
+The following are summaries of other notable experiments and theories that resemble repulsor and tractor beam concepts:

 1960s

-In July 1960, Missiles and Rockets reported Martin N. Kaplan, Senior Research Engineer, Electronics Division, Ryan Aeronautical Company, San Diego, had conducted experiments that justified planning for a more comprehensive research program.
-The article indicated such a program, if successful, would yield either “restricted” or “general” results.
-It described the “restricted” results as an ability to direct an anti-gravitational force toward or away from a second body.
+In July 1960, trade magazine Missiles and Rockets reported that Martin N. Kaplan, a research engineer at Ryan Aeronautical Company, had conducted experiments that could lead to an ability to direct an anti-gravitational force toward or away from a second body.

-In 1964, Copenhagen physicists, L. Halpern, Universitetets Institut for Teoretisk Fysik, and B. Laurent, Nordisk Institut for Teoretisk Atomfysik, indicated general relativity theory and quantum theory allowed the generation and amplification of gravitons in a manner like the LASER.
+In 1964, physicists Leopold Halpern of the Niels Bohr Institute and B. Laurent of the Nordic Institute for Theoretical Physics indicated general relativity theory and quantum theory allowed the generation and amplification of gravitons in a manner like the laser.
 They showed, in principle, gravitational radiation in the form of a beam of gravitons could be generated and amplified by using induced, resonant emissions.